-If you’re wondering how to read a book and remember everything like a scholar, you probably won’t find this tip helpful:
+If you’re wondering how to read a book and remember everything, this is one of the most helpful tips I can give:

 Sit down, open a book and read.

-Of course, we can (and will) talk about elementary, inspectional, analytical, and syntopical reading.
+In just a moment, we’ll talk about different types of reading, like elementary, inspectional, analytical, and syntopical reading.

 These are terms introduced by Mortimer J. Adler in his famous guide, How to Read a Book.

-But these terms are useless to know about if you don’t:
+But these terms are useless if you don’t:

 - Schedule time to read

 - Read according to demands of the genre

 - Read based on clearly established goals

 - Show up prepared with the appropriate tools for interpretation and analysis